 Identifying sensitive skin

 Sensitive skin (apart from actual allergies) is often very dehydrated skin, rather than a skin type in its own right.
-Such sensitivity is caused by long-term dehydration from improper, harsh skin care or irritation from potent products.
+Such sensitivity is caused by long-term dehydration from harsh skin care or irritation from potent products.
 This can include habits like over-cleansing and using products containing irritating plant extracts or alcohol.

 Are you are using bar soap or body wash on your face, washing more than twice daily, standing under very hot shower water, or not using a moisturiser?
 If so, and you believe that your skin is ‘sensitive’, it could be that it just needs to be treated with a little more care.

 Figured out that dehydration and sensitivity are issues you suffer from?
 Get all the info on how to treat them in my next article here.